21 Irreisistible Types of Lead Magnets to Grow your Email List With (with Examples)

 I first discovered the concept of lead magnets after joining an accountability + marketing group 3 years ago and have added them to my sites for several reasons:

-- To build an email list of potential leads and get them into your sales funnel
+- To build an email list of potential peeps interested in my brand

 - To effectively cultivate a relationship and build trust with readers that subscribe to my list